HAPPYS1NGH/JavaScript-Fundamentals/README.md

 Array -> An array starts with an open square bracket [ and ends with a closed square bracket ].
 The elements inside the array are separated by a comma ,.

 Index ->Just like strings, arrays have zero-based indexes.
 This means that the first element in the array is at index 0, then 1, then 2

+IndexOf -> Just like strings, it returns the first occurance value index of th element.